-Any keyword values presented in the EHLO response that do not begin with "X" must correspond to a standard or standards-track SMTP service extension registered with IANA.
-A conforming server must not offer non "X" prefixed keyword values that are not described in a registered and standardized extension.
+Any keyword values presented in the EHLO response that do not begin with "X" must correspond to a standard, standards-track, or IESGapproved experimental SMTP service extension registered with IANA.
+A conforming server must not offer non "X" prefixed keyword values that are not described in a registered extension.

-Additional verbs are bound by the same rules as EHLO keywords; specifically, verbs begining with "X" are local extensions that may not be standardized and verbs not beginning with "X" must always be registered.
+Additional verbs are bound by the same rules as EHLO keywords; specifically, verbs begining with "X" are local extensions that may not be registered or standardized and verbs not beginning with "X" must always be registered.